fredpaw/tasmania/wp-content/plugins/jquery-archive-list-widget/readme.txt

 1. Make a directory jquery-archive-list-widget under */wp-content/plugins/*
 1. Upload all downloaded files to */wp-content/plugins/jquery-archive-list-widget/*
 1. Activate plugin at the plugins section.
-1. Go to *Presentation -> Widgets* and drag the jQuery Archive List to your sidebar and configure it, if you want to display it inside a post then write *[jQuery Archive List]* at the location where it will be shown and save it.
+1. Go to *Presentation -> Widgets* and drag the jQuery Archive List to your sidebar and configure it, if you want to display it inside a post then write *[jQueryArchiveList]* at the location where it will be shown and save it.

 == Configuration ==